Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Model

-\emph{Topological analysis.}---The Kitaev chain described by~\cref{eq:fermion_ham} at equilibrium is classified by a bulk topological invariant $\nu_{BDI}\in\mathbb{Z}$, where $|\nu_{BDI}|$ identifies the number of pairs of Majorana zero-modes (MZMs) on the open chain~\cite{chiu_2016}.
-The non-trivial phases corresponding to $|\mu|<2J^{(i)}$ have invariant $\nu_{BDI}=\pm 1$ which, due to bulk-boundary correspondence, identifies two degenerate MZMs in either phase.
-These MZMs, lying within the bulk energy gap and exponentially localized at opposite ends of the chain, are no longer present in the trivial phase when $|\mu|>2J^{(i)}$.
-While the many-body groundstate $\ket{\Psi(0)}$ shares the symmetry classification of $H^{(i)}$, the time-evolved state $\ket{\Psi(t)}=U(t)\ket{\Psi(0)}$, where $U(t)=e^{-iH^{(f)}t}$, will necessarily lose TRS and ChS~\cite{mcginley_2019} and will therefore lie within the D class with a $\nu_D\in\mathbb{Z}_2$ topological invariant.
+The Kitaev chain described by Eq.~\eqref{eq:fermion_ham} at equilibrium is classified by a bulk topological invariant $\nu_\mathrm{BDI}\in\mathbb{Z}$, where $|\nu_\mathrm{BDI}|$ identifies the number of exponentially localized Majorana zero-modes (MZMs) at either end of an open chain~\cite{chiu_2016}.
+The nontrivial phases corresponding to $|\mu|<2J^{(i)}$ have invariants $\nu_\mathrm{BDI}=\pm 1$ which, due to bulk-boundary correspondence, identifies a pair of chiral MZMs in each phase.